Class Schedule

 ***ONLINE AND IN-PERSON COMPONENTS REQUIRED***

-(Cooper APP & Physicians ONLY)
+(Cooper/Cape APP & Physicians ONLY)

 HeartCode® BLS Online is a self-directed, comprehensive eLearning program that uses adaptive learning technology to allow learners to acquire and demonstrate Basic Life Support skills using a personalized learning path that adapts in real-time to a learner’s performance.
 The program is designed for healthcare professionals who need Basic Life Support training for their clinical duties.
 HeartCode® BLS Online consists of a cognitive portion that is completed online and an in-person skill evaluation.